 • Adequate statistics were done?

-• Did the authors report sample size calculation?
+• Did the authors justify their sample size?

-• Did they report criteria for allocation into groups?
+• Did the authors report the criteria used for allocation into groups?

-• Did they use a clear unit of measurement?
+• Did the authors use a clear unit of measurement?

 • Do the data/results address the research question?